stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 were harder to pin down, but all the vague hints tallied in certain basic essentials.
 Noises of a ritual nature positively existed, and at times when the bungalow was dark.
 They might, of course, have come from the known cellar; but rumour insisted that there were deeper and more spreading crypts.
-Recalling the ancient tales of Joseph Curwen&rsquo;s catacombs, and assuming for granted that the present bungalow had been selected because of its situation on the old Curwen site as revealed in one or another of the documents found behind the picture, Willett and Mr. Ward gave this phase of the gossip much attention; and searched many times without success for the door in the river-bank which old manuscripts mentioned.
-As to popular opinions of the bungalow&rsquo;s various inhabitants, it was soon plain that the Brava Portuguese was loathed, the bearded and spectacled Dr. Allen feared, and the pallid young scholar disliked to a profound extent.
+Recalling the ancient tales of Joseph Curwen's catacombs, and assuming for granted that the present bungalow had been selected because of its situation on the old Curwen site as revealed in one or another of the documents found behind the picture, Willett and Mr. Ward gave this phase of the gossip much attention; and searched many times without success for the door in the river-bank which old manuscripts mentioned.
+As to popular opinions of the bungalow's various inhabitants, it was soon plain that the Brava Portuguese was loathed, the bearded and spectacled Dr. Allen feared, and the pallid young scholar disliked to a profound extent.
 During the last week or two Ward had obviously changed much, abandoning his attempts at affability and